 The Foundry Table & Tap

 If the Pierogi Races get you craving Polish food, there is a place in the North Shore that makes pierogies from scratch.
 In fact, The Foundry Table & Tap makes everything from scratch, not only pierogies but also pasta, and items like The Foundry Burger come from grass-fed beef.
-The lamb neck tagliatelle and sourdough crusted walleye pike are two of the main courses featuring culinary creativity.
+The Elysian Fields lamb ragu and scallops a la plancha are two of the main courses featuring culinary creativity.

 Co-owner Andrew Stackiewicz believes the food is the biggest thing that sets his family-owned business apart from the other restaurants on the North Shore.
 The Foundry, with its ample wood paneling, Edison light bulbs, and alternative rock playlist, isn’t a sports bar either per se, although there are plenty of TVs to catch the game.
 Its location is ideal for those looking to party before or after a concert at Stage AE.

-Happy Hour is weekdays 4 to 6 p.m. and includes drink specials and $6 small plates, like poutine.
+Happy Hour is weekdays 4 to 6 p.m. and includes drink specials and $6 small plates.
 Thursdays, Rock-Paper-Scissors Happy Hour goes from 4 to 8 p.m.
 If you lose, you have to pay full price on your drink.
 You win, the house buys your drink.
 Tuesday nights, Pittsburgh locals can buy one entrée and get the second half off.